-WannaCry was spread through the use of an exploit developed by the United States National Security Agency (NSA).
-The exploit was known as EternalBlue, and it was part of a cache of information released by a group known as The Shadow Brokers, who had infiltrated the NSA to get information about tools and tactics used by NSA employees working on cybersecurity and cyberwarfare.
-It wasn't many months after the release of that information that WannaCry started spreading.
+WannaCry was spread through the use of an exploit developed by the U.S. National Security Agency (NSA).
+The exploit was known as EternalBlue, and it was part of a cache of information released by a group known as the Shadow Brokers, who had infiltrated the NSA to get information about tools and tactics used by NSA employees working on cybersecurity and cyberwarfare.
+It wasn't many months after the release of that information that Wanna-Cry started spreading.

-While WannaCry is definitely ransomware, that only refers to what it does and doesn't really refer at all to how it spreads.
+While WannaCry is definitely ransomware, that refers only to what it does and doesn't really refer at all to how it spreads.
 So, is it a virus or a worm?
 Since it used a remote vulnerability to infect systems, it was capable of connecting to other systems automatically and infecting them.
 Since it was capable of moving on its own, that makes it a worm.
 This is an example of how a single piece of malware could be categorized in multiple buckets.
-WannaCry is a ransomware worm.
+Wanna-Cry is a ransomware worm.